pyconll/pyconll/README.rst

 intuitive.

-In my work with the Universal Dependencies project, I saw a dissapointing lack of low level APIs for working with the CoNLL-U format.
+In my work with the Universal Dependencies project, I saw a disappointing lack of low level APIs for working with the CoNLL-U format.
 Most tooling focuses on graph transformations and DSLs for terse, automated changes.
 Tools such as `Grew <http://grew.fr/>`__ and `Treex <http://ufal.mff.cuni.cz/treex>`__ are very powerful and